wanjiasu/my-app/README.md

    python3 -c "import secrets; print(secrets.token_hex(32))"
    ```
 2. The DATABASE, MAIL, OPENAPI, CORS, and FRONTEND_URL settings are ready to use locally.
-3. If you're using Docker, the DATABASE and MAIL settings are already configured in Docker Compose.
+3. The DATABASE and MAIL settings are already configured in Docker Compose if you're using Docker.
 4. The OPENAPI_URL setting is commented out.
 Uncommenting it will hide the /docs and openapi.json URLs, which is ideal for production.
 5. You can check the .env.example file for more information about the variables.